-Section 4.2 If services are not covered by our plan, you must pay the full cost of the second annual wellness exam.
-Paying for costs once a benefit limit has been reached will not count toward your out-of-pocket maximum.
+Section 4.2 If services are not covered by our plan, you must pay the full cost

 Blue adVantage Premier (PPO) covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
 If you receive services not covered by our plan, you are responsible for paying the full cost of services.